bovinehero/mech-manager/README.md

 Results of the test can be found int the [docs/htmlcov](docs/htmlcov) Directory

 ### Testing User Stories

+> Raw Video evidence for testing is available in docs/media

 1. [Setup Heroku](https://github.com/bovinehero/battletech-inventory/issues/2): As a Developer I need a remote hosting solution for the application so that build and test on a prod-like env.